NCAR/container-dtc-nwp/components/README.dockerrun_sandy.txt

  --name run-dtc-nwp-sandy dtc-nwp /scripts/sandy_20121027/run/run-dtc-nwp.ksh

 #
+# Example of running select components of the dtc-nwp container.
+# User may choose to skip WPS, REAL, WRF, or UPP by using the 'skip'
+# command line argument.
+The example below would allow the user
+# to rureun the UPP component of the container, perhaps to output
+# additional fields.
+This option assumes the output from this container
+# is already on the local machine.
+#
+#docker run --rm -it --volumes-from wps_geog --volumes-from sandy \
+# -v ${PROJ_DIR}/container-dtc-nwp/components/scripts:/scripts  \
+# -v ${CASE_DIR}/wrfprd:/wrfprd -v ${CASE_DIR}/postprd:/postprd \
+# --name run-dtc-nwp-sandy dtc-nwp /scripts/sandy_20121027/run/run-dtc-nwp.ksh -skip wps -skip real -skip wrf
+#

+#
 # Run NCL to generate plots from WRF output.
 #
 docker run --rm -it \